SpaceTeam/STS1_Channel_Coding_Tests/README.md

 ## Setup

-You'll need GNU Radio with GNU Radio Companion (at least version 3.10.11) and [gr-satnogs](https://gitlab.com/librespacefoundation/satnogs/gr-satnogs) (Tested with git master, commit 30ecab7736c032fe5f5651482e7e4d83462ce314).
+You'll need GNU Radio with GNU Radio Companion (at least version 3.10.11) and [gr-satellites](https://github.com/daniestevez/gr-satellites) (Tested with version 5.6.0).

-Also you'll need python3 and pyzmq.

 For compiling the test data generator you'll need cmake and a reasonably modern c++ compiler.